Maynooth University: Kilkenny Campus

-Academic organisation and reputation
+Administration and organisation

 The university is divided into three faculties: Arts, Celtic Studies and Philosophy; Science and Engineering; Social Sciences, with most students studying within one of these streams (although some cross-discipline courses are available).
 The faculties are further divided into various schools and departments.

 As of 2016, there were 1,800 students at post graduate level.
-Some postgraduate students also have links to the various research institutes that are based on campus.

-Froebel College of Education became part of Maynooth University in September 2013.
-A new optional subject available to first years, called critical skills.

-Faculties, schools, departments and centres

 Froebel College of Education

-Since 2013, Froebel College of Education is situated at MU.
+Since 2013, Froebel College of Education is situated on campus.
 Maynooth University has established a "Froebel Department of Early Childhood and Primary Education" and awarded Froebel College's four-year Bachelor of Education degrees, Higher Diploma in Primary Education, Master's degree in Special and Inclusive Education and Postgraduate Diploma in Arts in Special Education.
-The state-of-the-art Education Building opened in late September 2016.
+The Education Building opened in late September 2016.

-As a continuity of Froebel Colleges' heritage Religious Education and Theology modules are delivered by the department and the faculty of Theology of St Patrick's College, Maynooth (SPCM), running alongside the Degree and Masters programmes, leading to a Certificate awarded by SPCM and qualifying to teach in Catholic Schools.
+As a continuity of Froebel Colleges' heritage Religious Education and Theology modules are delivered by the department and the faculty of Theology of St Patrick's College, Maynooth (SPCM).

-Admissions

-Admission to undergraduate study for European Union school-leavers is generally handled by the CAO (Central Applications Office), and not by MU.
-Applicants have to compete for university places solely on the basis of the results of their school-leaving exams.
-Places are awarded in mid-August every year by the CAO after matching the number of places available to the academic attainments of the applicants.
-Qualifications are measured as "points", with specific scales for the Irish Leaving Certificate, and all other European Union school-leaving results, such as the UK GCE A-level, the International Baccalaureate along with other national school-leaving exams.